opendi-org/cdd-authoring-tool/README.md

 3. In the same directory, run `npm start` to run webpack, initialize the dev server, and open the main project in a browser
 4. If step 3 does not open your browser automatically, open a browser and navigate to http://localhost:8080/

+# Contributing

+Contributions are welcome and encouraged!
+Please fork and PR to `dev`.
+See [issues](https://github.com/opendi-org/cdd-authoring-tool/issues) for task ideas.
+If you have an idea that is not in the issues list, open a new issue so it can be discussed!

 # Environment configuration

 Node dependencies are specified in `package.json` and `package-lock.json`.